 - Large Hotels

 Although almost all five-star hotels in China have a foreign exchange service that deals with both cash and with travelers’ checks, but keep in mind that the exchange rate in such places is not competitive with the banks.

 Documents Required for Exchanging Money in China

-Passport is required as an identification document at the time of exchanging at a bank.
+A passport is required as an identification document at the time of exchanging at a bank.
 For exchanging in most banks you will also need to fill out a form with questions about your purpose of such exchange.
 The best way to answer these questions is to give them the most innocent answer.
-Usually, there would be no follow up about the questions unless the answers given by you seem troublesome, so keep it simple and innocent.
+Usually, there would be no follow-up about the questions unless the answers given by you seem troublesome, so keep it simple and innocent.